 Composting may not be a lot of fun, and neither may planting your tomatoes or weeding the garden, but worms are always a big hit, especially with your children.

 You can buy yourself a small bin of dirt filled with worms, till your garden, add the worms, and after awhile you get more worms.
 Check with your local gardening store to see if they have worms for sale.

 This way you're getting nice healthy dirt without the use of chemical fertilizers.
 When your compost is ready, add to the dirt to create more nutrition for your plants.

 Gardening Tip – You can always tell healthy dirt if there are worms living in it.

 There are so many ways to save water outside that I just had to mention it.

-The Australian’s, who are doing all they can to save water, use everything from buckets in the shower to massive tanks out back.
-Obviously, this is normally a more expensive option than the buckets, and can range anywhere between $75 up to several thousands.
+The Australian's, who are doing all they can to save water, use everything from buckets in the shower to massive tanks out back.
+This is normally a more expensive option than the buckets, and can range anywhere from $75 up to several thousand.

 But installing a water tank that can catch rainwater – most normally harvested from your roof and guttering – is a great way to help the environment.

-If you’ve got the room, make sure that you ask someone about the type of tree you wish to plant (ie, so that the tree doesn’t send roots into your house), and plant a tree outside.
+If you've got the room, make sure that you ask someone about the type of tree you wish to plant (so that the tree doesn't send roots into your house), and plant a tree outside.